Coffee & Tea CultureCoffee & Tea Culture

 The common caffeine withdrawal symptoms

-• Flu-like feelings — some people report mild nausea, muscle achiness, or a general sense of malaise.
+• Flu-like feelings — some people report mild nausea, muscle aches or a generally "off," under-the-weather feeling.

 Caffeine withdrawal symptoms at a glance